6 Rules for Best Practices in SEO for Small Business

 Rule 2: Start Slow with Keywords

 Ad programs are built in a way that allows them to track the usage of search terms, as well as the number of clicks they receive.
 After your ad begins to run, Google AdWords will make “suggestions” of keywords that can be easily added to your campaign.
-If you are thinking that your budget will gradually carry you through the entire month, creating a slow-drip of new business, then we strongly recommend avoiding the temptation to begin adding all kinds of keywords.
+If you are thinking that your budget will gradually carry you through the entire month, creating a slow-drip of new business, then I strongly recommend avoiding the temptation to begin adding all kinds of keywords suggested by Google.
 Why?

-Well, the more keywords you use, the faster you will burn through your budget.
+The more keywords you use, the faster you will burn through your advertising budget.
 Without money to spend, your ad will stop showing altogether.
-To get better, more consistent performance from your Ad budget, we personally recommend sticking to just a few keywords then better manage/monitor the performance of your ad.
+To enjoy lucrative harvest from your ad budget, I personally recommend sticking to just a few keywords to start, then better manage/monitor the performance of your ad.
 This allows you to better follow the use of the ad and the exact keywords that are working on helping capture and convert leads.
-It also allows you to target where you may need to make improvements in your sales process.
-This process gives you a good foundation for starting your ad campaign and working out bugs before you jump too quickly and burn through your budget allowance.
+It also allows you to target identifying negative keywords, or make improvements in your sales process without just blowing away your ad spend without benefit.

-Rule 3: Claim Your Listings, But Start Where You Know You Can Get Clients and Where You Can Manage Your Brand
+Rule 3: Claim Your Local Listings, But Start Where You Know You Can Get Clients and Where You Can Manage Your Brand

 There are literally thousands of directory programs available online.
 Adding your listing to these directories could take a person an enormous amount of time to do manually.
-Therefore, some SEO experts use programs that will “update your listing in all of these platforms” and charge you substantially for the cost to maintain this service.
+Therefore, some SEO experts use programs that will “update your listing across all of these platforms” and charge you substantially for the cost to maintain this service.
 However, before doing so, you should really ask two questions:

 Rule#4: Be Cautious About Anyone Guaranteeing First Page Placement

-Rule 5: Professionals Can Actually Save You Time and Make Your Advertising Investment More Profitable
+Rule 5: A Digital Strategist Can Actually Save You Time and Make Your Advertising Investment More Profitable

 Rule #6: Learn How To Set-up Your Pages Correctly Before Creating Content

-My hope is that by sharing this information, and real lessons learned by our customers or those we have consulted, that you can begin to take measures to expand and grow your business using the great tools available to you through the internet.
-While we would love to be your service provider, I am also available for personal training or a conversation to consult with you on ways to help you improve the performance or relationship with your current providers.
+My hope is that by sharing this information, that you can begin to take measures to expand and grow your business using the great tools available to you through the internet.
+To consult with me on ways to help you improve the performance or relationship with your current providers.
 The best way to contact me is through our Contact form or a DM through LinkedIn.